TheOdinProject/curriculum/foundations/introduction/motivation_and_mindset.md

 #### Digital distractions

-Digital distractions are email, Facebook notifications and time-wasting websites, such as social media.
+Digital distractions are email, Facebook notifications, and time-wasting websites, such as social media.
 These distractions break your focus and make procrastination tempting.
 Therefore, they should be avoided during study time.

 **Solution:** Turn off notifications and add a blocker to your internet to limit your time on distracting sites.